WhatsApp Expert

 Communication Strategies for Those with Swallowing Difficulties

 Swallowing difficulties, also known as dysphagia, are common in individuals undergoing cancer treatment.
 These difficulties can sometimes extend to affect speech, making communication challenging.
-However, there are several strategies and tools that can assist in maintaining effective communication.
+However, several strategies and tools can assist in maintaining effective communication.
 Embracing these methods can significantly improve the quality of life for those affected.

 Use of Communication Boards